 In the weeks and months following the transplant, doctors closely monitored Alfie’s progress, and were encouraged to see his body accepting Christin’s stem cells, which were now producing cells of their own.

-School teacher Christin, had been on the blood stem cell registry for a number of years before she received a letter to say that she could be a match in 2016.
+School teacher Christin, had been on the blood stem cell registry for a number of years before she received a letter, in 2016, to say that she could be a match.
 Following a number of tests, it was confirmed that she was a match for Alfie.

 DKMS facilitated a special meeting between Lorna, Alfie and Christin in Chiswick.
 The event was also attended by DKMS staff and the Mayor of Hounslow.